 They tend to have

-unfavorable lipid profiles, particularly increased LDL or “bad” cholesterol; low levels of HDL, or “good” cholesterol; and increased levels of triglycerides.
+lipid disorders, particularly increased LDL or “bad” cholesterol, low levels of HDL or “good” cholesterol, and increased levels of triglycerides.

 Those with the highest risk for diabetes and its CVD complications include:

 - People with a family history of diabetes

 Overweight and obese people, especially extra weight around the waist

 - Special populations